cx18121/awake/README.md

 # Awake

-Awake gives you clear control over when your Mac and its display can sleep.
+Awake gives you clear control over when your Mac and its display can sleep, and lets you keep agents running properly unlike other apps and extensions like the raycast extension coffee.

 The menu has four modes: